National Register of Historic Places listings in inner Harris County, Texas

 This is a list of the National Register of Historic Places in inner Harris County, Texas, defined as within the I-610 loop within Harris County, Texas, but excluding those places in Downtown Houston and those in Houston Heights, which are listed separately.
 (Downtown Houston is defined as the area enclosed by Interstate 10, Interstate 45, and Interstate 69.
-Houston Heights is defined, approximately, by Highway I-10 on the South, I-610 on the North, 45 on the East and Durham on the West.)
+Houston Heights is defined, approximately, by Highway I-10 on the South, I-610 on the North, I-45 on the East and Durham on the West.)

 The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in a map by clicking on "Map of all coordinates."